rurangiza/rurangiza/README.md

 # Hello there, I'm Arsene <br>Software Engineer Student
 - Currently studying computer science at school 19 (Belgium), part of 42 Network
 - Previously studied electroacoustic/acousmatic composition at the conservatory
-- Interrested in design: information design, human computer interaction, UI/UX
+- Interrested in design: Information Design, Human Computer Interaction, UI/UX
 - Love anime where the mc is op but hides it

 ## 42cursus Progress 💪🏻